knpuniversity/oo/knpu/episode3/abstract-ship.md

 this.

 Now, let's write `Ship extends AbstractShip` and do the same thing in `RebelShip` changing it from `Ship` to `AbstractShip`.
 Then in `Bootstrap` add our require line for our new class.
-Perfect!
+Perfecto!

-After just that change, let's refresh our browser and see what's happening.
+After just that change, refresh the browser and see what's happening.
 Hey nothing is broken, which makes sense since nothing has really changed in our code's functionality -- yet.

 Let's trim down `AsbstractShip` to only the items that are truly shared between our two ships.